dawnnafus/RTHM/Getting_Started.md

 # 1. Executive Summary

 ## R
-First, you need to download [R](https://cran.cnr.berkeley.edu/) and [RStudio] (https://www.rstudio.com/products/RStudio/#Desktop).
+First, you need to download [R](https://cran.cnr.berkeley.edu/) and [RStudio](https://www.rstudio.com/products/RStudio/#Desktop).
 Both are free.
 Make sure to download the correct R version for your operating system and the desktop version of RStudio.

 The versions used to create the code are listed below.
 Other versions may or may not work with the code.